Cat Cafes in Japan

 Koshigaya, Saitama

 Cat Café Sakura, situated at Japan, 〒343-0816 Saitama, Koshigaya, Yayoicho, 3−43 プラザシティ越谷 4F, is the 2nd Branch of a participatory protective cat café in Koshigaya City, Saitama Prefecture, devoted to highlighting the allure of adult cats and creating joyful connections between cats and visitors.
-Open Monday through Thursday and Saturday through Sunday from 12 PM to 7 PM (last entry at 6:30 PM) with no reservations needed except on Fridays, this welcoming space on the fourth floor of Plaza City Koshigaya invites guests to interact with “Sakura cats”—rescued strays who have been spayed or neutered and are eager for adoption.
+This welcoming space on the fourth floor of Plaza City Koshigaya invites guests to interact with "Sakura cats," rescued strays who have been spayed or neutered and are eager for adoption.
 Operated in collaboration with Inagaki Animal Hospital, it offers a relaxed environment for playing with cats, participating in events like cat yoga, or joining volunteer care initiatives, all while championing feline welfare through adoption successes and community support.
-With amenities like Wi-Fi and a pet-friendly vibe, this location serves as a healing retreat where anyone can drop by—whether to meet the cats, work quietly on a weekday, or support the café’s mission with a visit or donation.
+With amenities like Wi-Fi and a pet-friendly vibe, this location serves as a healing retreat where anyone can drop by to meet the cats, work quietly, or support the café's mission with a visit or donation.